 - Salespeople sometimes promise things that aren’t part of the deal.
 Paving, landscaping, fencing and decks are items to ask about.
 The builder’s sales rep should be able to show you where these items are noted in your paperwork.
 And if they aren’t there in black and white you can be sure you’ll be paying for them later.

 These are just a few of the things you need to know before buying a new home.
 It’s possible the builder’s sales rep will leave you in the dark about this stuff unless you ask.
 They work for the builder, and that is where their loyalty lies.

 You should get buyer representation if you’re thinking about buying new.
-You’ll get expert advice and be connected with the right people.
+You’ll get expert advice and be connected with all the right people to help you through the process.
 A buyer’s agent works for you.
 And that is a pretty important distinction.
 Otherwise it’s just you against the builder.